rednafi/rednafi.com/content/misc/audit_commit_messages_on_github.md

     - GitHub
 ---

-After reading Simon Willison's amazing [piece] on how he adds new features to his open-source softwares, I wanted to adopt some of the good practices and incorporate them into my own workflow.
+After reading Simon Willison's amazing piece[^1] on how he adds new features to his open-source softwares, I wanted to adopt some of the good practices and incorporate them into my own workflow.
 One of the highlights of that post was how to kick off a feature work.
 The process roughly goes like this: